bem-site/bem-js-tutorial/01-Block-structure/01-Block-structure.en.md

 ```

 If you are not using BEMHTML templates, instruct your templates to produce the same
 output or write this HTML manually.
-Then you can use BEM JavaScript with this HTML.

 The `data-bem` attribute stores block parameters in JSON, which structure is: